andre-code/design-patterns-javascript/README.md

 Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.

 - Null Object: TDesigned to act as a default value of an object
+- Strategy: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from the clients that use it.
 - Interpreter (pending): Implements a specialized language.
 - Iterator (pending): Accesses the elements of an object sequentially without exposing its underlying representation.
 - Memento (pending): Provides the ability to restore an object to its previous state.